 Shape-Ups exploded onto the scene thanks to a marketing blitz that blended science, celebrity, and aspiration.
 Who better to endorse a product promising a better body than fitness icons and celebrities?

 In one of their most memorable ads, reality TV star Kim Kardashian strutted in Shape-Ups during a 2011 Super Bowl commercial.
 The ad showed Kardashian dumping her personal trainer because Shape-Ups were supposedly doing a better job.
 The message was clear: sexy results with minimal effort.
+This high-profile campaign became a defining moment in the Skechers Shape-Ups success story, showcasing how celebrity influence could drive massive consumer interest even for a questionable product.

 Other campaigns featured Brooke Burke and NFL players, all emphasizing the same message Shape-Ups are not just shoes, they’re your new workout.